Table of Contents

 - Acute chest syndrome: Infarction of lung vessels; causes death in adults with Sickle cell anemia

 - Renal papillary necrosis – occlusion of renal blood vessels – results in visible hematuria and leaking of proteins into the urine

 Glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency) leads to reduced production of NADPH which is needed to reduce oxidized Glutathione.
 Glutathione is oxidized while protecting the RBCs from hydrogen peroxide.
 Therefore, G6PD deficiency results in destruction of RBCs by oxidative stress.

-Heinz bodies are characteristic of this disorder.
-When they’re removed by Splenic macrophages we see bite cells.
+Heinz bodies are a characteristic of this disorder.
+When they are removed by Splenic macrophages we see bite cells.
 Symptoms include hemoglobinuria and back pain (due to nephrotoxicity of the Heinz bodies).